BiologicalRecordsCentre/rYoutheria/vignettes/using_youtheria.Rmd

 ## 1  1 Body Mass
 ```

-Species names in Youtheria are linked to definitions given in the Mammal Species of the World books, and when it comes to searching you can search under either the 1993 definitions or the 2005 definitions.
+Species names in YouTheria are linked to definitions given in the Mammal Species of the World books, and when it comes to searching you can search under either the 1993 definitions or the 2005 definitions.

 rYoutheria also allows searching by country or study site ID.
 You can get a list of countries by using the getCountries() function.
 This takes no arguments and simply gives you a list of all countries available